18villamos/cf-colored-tabs/readme.md

 # Section-Specific Colored Tabs for WordPress

-## Demonstration of Oject-Oriented Beans/UIKit Implementation
+## Demonstration of Beans/UIKit Implementation

 Sometimes it's a nice idea to use colors to represent different sections of a large site.
 It is certainly possible in WordPress, but most themes don't offer this capability easily.